k88hudson/git-flight-rules/README.md

 (master)$ git push --force
 ```

 If this does not work, you will need to manually push the repo history in chunks of commits.
-In the command below, try increasing the `<number>` until the push operation succeeds.
+In the command below, try increasing `<number>` until the push operation succeeds.
 ```sh
 (master)$ git push -u origin HEAD~<number>:refs/head/master --force
 ```